Yahoo Messenger: Group conversations (Yahoo! Chat)

-Until the chat rooms became unavailable on December 14, 2012, all versions of Yahoo!
-Messenger could access Yahoo chat rooms.

 Yahoo has since closed down the chat.yahoo.com site (first having it redirect visitors to a section of the Yahoo!
 Messenger page, but as of June 2019 not even resolving that host name anymore) because the great majority of chat users accessed it through Messenger.
 The company worked for a while on a way to allow users to create their own rooms while providing safeguards against abuse.
 A greyed-out option to "create a room" was available until the release of version 11.

-Voice and video

-As of January 2014, the iOS version supported voice calls, with video calling on some devices.
-The Android version supported "voice & video calls (beta)".

-From September 2016, Yahoo!
-Messenger no longer offered webcam service on their computer application.
-Yahoo's software previously allowed users with newer versions (8 through 10) to use webcams.
-This option enabled users from distances all over the world to view others who had installed a webcam on their end.
-The service was free with provided speeds averaging from a range in between 1 and 2 frames per second.
-The resolution of the images could be seen starting at 320×240 pixels or 160×120.